demergent-labs/blog/demergent-labs-master-plan-part-1.md

 The IC has yet to find a data storage and retrieval model that is scalable and has an excellent developer experience (DX).
 We are attempting to solve this problem with [Sudograph](https://github.com/sudograph/sudograph), a GraphQL database for the IC.

 Sudograph is in a solid beta stage.
 It is currently focused on creating an excellent DX in the single canister experience.
+The capacity of individual canisters is relatively small (~4gib) but will continue to grow over time, and we wish to push that capacity as far as possible.
+This will allow us to maintain simplicity in Sudograph's design and in its DX.
+Once we reach the scalability limits of a single canister, we may consider how to maintain Sudograph's DX across multiple canisters.

+We foresee various database languages and underlying database architectures will be necessary to service the various application use cases on the IC.
+We have chosen to start with GraphQL as the database language, and to implement a theoretically simple relational-style database under-the-hood.
+Again we plan to create a framework that will allow for multiple database languages to be built on top of the underlying database we are creating.
+We would also like to alloweach database language to choose its underlying database.
+Creating this framework will hopefully provide similar benefits as the CDK framework, allowing many teams to build many database languages and implementations to their liking.

 - Jordan Last, Chief Executive/Engineering Officer @ Demergent Labs